ros-controls/ros2_control_demos/example_13/doc/userdoc.rst

   - right robot is moving
   - left robot is moving
-  - middle robot is standing still
+  - middle robot is still "broken"

   Hardware status: ``FakeThreeDofBot`` is in inactive state.